samuelhackwill/SRT_OTLPUFRALR/README.md

 open a data view by navigating to [localhost:3000/data](localhost:3000/data)

-then paste your text, or the initialization text, in the window.
+then paste your text, or the initialization text bellow, in the empty textarea.

 ```
 ***